October Health – 2025 Report

 Non-Binary Demographic in United States

-The leading cause of stress for non-binary individuals in the United States is often related to societal stigma and discrimination, including misgendering, lack of legal recognition, and workplace exclusion or harassment.
-These stressors contribute significantly to mental health challenges in this population.
-Supporting inclusive workplace policies and offering digital group sessions on gender identity and allyship, like those from October, can help reduce these stressors.
+The leading cause of stress among non-binary individuals in the United States is often related to societal stigma and discrimination, including misgendering, lack of legal recognition, and workplace exclusion.
+These stressors can contribute to feelings of isolation and anxiety in professional and social environments.
+Providing inclusive workplace policies and access to supportive mental health resources, like October's group sessions focused on LGBTQ+ mental health, can help mitigate this stress.

 How mental health affects the Non-Binary demographic differently